ahelal/bender/README.md

 * `template_filename`: *Optional*, *default `template_file.txt`*.
 The file name for a generated template.

 * `slack_unread`: *Optional*, *default `false`*.
-If set to true, The state of **slack unread message** will be used instead of being reported to the resource.
-This will improve speed, but downside you can't have multiple triggers per channel with same token.
+If set to true, The state of **slack unread message** will be used instead of of the last version reported by concourse.
+This will improve speed, but downside you can't have multiple triggers per channel with same token and it's non-standard concourse behaviour.
 This only affects the check method.

 ## Behavior